Satyaswarup11/Ova-Assignment-AIDEV-swarup/README.md

    - Click the "Speak" button in the sidebar to provide input via voice.
    - Responses will be displayed in the chat history.
 - Music Playback:
-   -Say "play music" to initiate music playback.
+   - Say "play music" to initiate music playback.

 ### Summary of the Mechanisms
 - Interact with the AI: Engage in text-based conversations through the provided input field.